awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-secret-manager.md

 ## Authorization<a name="ipc-secret-manager-authorization"></a>

 To use secret manager in a custom component, you must define authorization policies that allow your component to get the value of secrets that you store on the core device\.
+For information about defining authorization policies, see [Authorize components to perform IPC operations](interprocess-communication.md#ipc-authorization-policies)\.

 Authorization policies for secret manager have the following properties\.

 **IPC service identifier:** `aws.greengrass.SecretManager`